Generalized forms of types N = 1, 2 and higher gauge theory: Higher gauge theories in generalized formulations

 \section{Higher gauge theories in generalized formulations}

-Based on the higher generalized forms developed in Section~\ref{sec3}, we now present the generalized formulations of 2- and 3-gauge theories.
-The framework elucidates the structural correspondence between higher and ordinary gauge theories, thereby facilitating the application of both conceptual insights and technical approaches from ordinary to higher gauge theories.
+Based on the higher generalized forms developed in Section~\ref{sec3}, we now present generalized formulations of $2$- and $3$-gauge theories.
+This framework clarifies the structural correspondence between higher and ordinary gauge theories, and thereby facilitates the transfer of both conceptual insights and technical tools from the ordinary to the higher setting.